asyaharoyan/brainon-django/README.md

 ## Manual Testing

-The web-site has been tested on Google Chrome, Mozilla, Google Egde on both bigger screens and mobile phone.
+The website has been tested on Google Chrome, Mozilla, and Google Edge on both bigger screens and mobile phone.
-The content is loading on all webbrowsers.
+The content is loading on all web browsers.
-Several manual tests has been done on both computer and mobile devices.
+Several manual tests have been done on both computer and mobile devices.

 - All the social media links are opening in a new tab
 - All the buttons are reacting as it is expected